augustocolombelli/pact-contract-test/README.md

 - OK - Refine the text;
 - OK - Second refinement;
 - OK - Verify all files and create a new project with only one commit - Not forget branches
-- Add to readme the steps to start the application without docker
+- OK - Add to readme the steps to start the application without docker
-- Add to readme the steps necessary to run the providers/consumers test
+- OK - Add to readme the steps necessary to run the providers/consumers test
+- OK - Add to readme how it's possible to test all API
 - Add to readme the steps necessary to run the services with docker-compose
-- Add to readme how it's possible to test all API
 - Cover all code with unit tests;
 - Final test without Docker;
 - Final test with Docker;